Nexysweb/DevelopmentConsultingFramework/README.md

 ### Errors

 All form have an associated `errors` object which will handle all error messages.
+Every field can have multiple error messages.
+We suggest to linearize nested field names.

 #### Example